 The amount of notice to provide depends on the frequency of rent payments.
 If the rent is paid weekly, then a 10-day notice is mandatory.
 If the rent payments are monthly, then a 30-day notice is required.

 Tenants in a fixed-term lease can also break their lease under certain legally justified circumstances.
 These include starting active military duty or age-related health complications.

 There is no rent control law in Rhode Island.
-However, state law doesn’t prohibit local towns and cities from having their own rent control rules.
+However, Rhode Island law doesn’t prohibit local towns and cities from having their own rent control rules for landlords.